adityajain-Infobeans/vue-unit-test/README.md

     ` yarn dev `

 3. Create a build so that build assets are not virtual.
-The contents of /www/ folder will be compiled

     ` yarn build `